There are a number of traveling OT opportunities for travel occupational therapy assistants to pursue.

 It seems that these traveling OT positions aren’t very well known and there are many questions about them.

-Specifically, OTA want to know what is different about a traveling OTA?
+Specifically, people want to know what is an OTA and what is different about a traveling OTA?

 So, today we are going to dive in and share 10 facts about travel occupational therapy assistants to answer all these questions.